AdSinghh/Gif-Generator/README.md

-# React Gif Tag Component
+Random GIF Generator

-A React component for displaying random Gifs based on user-provided tags.
-This component uses the Giphy API to fetch and display Gifs dynamically.
+This is a simple React-based web application that generates random GIFs based on user-provided tags.
+The GIFs are fetched from the Giphy API using the provided tag.
+The application utilizes the useGif custom hook to manage the state and handle the API requests.

 ## Prerequisites